-Construction activities are major sources of karst collapse, which can occur as a result of excavation, change of drainage patterns, or lowering the groundwater table (Islam 2005).
-Soil disturbance from construction can cause deposits to form in openings near the bedrock surface, which get heavier when saturated causing the underlying structure to collapse.
+Construction activities are major sources of karst collapse that can occur as a result of excavation, change of drainage patterns, and lowering of groundwater (Islam 2005).
+Soil disturbance from construction causes deposits to form in openings near the bedrock surface that get heavier when saturated, causing the underlying structure to collapse.

-Potential geology and soil impacts addressed in this chapter are limited to elements of the proposed actions that could affect onshore land forms or that could be affected by geologic hazards.
-Potential soil contamination issues are addressed in Chapter 17 (Hazardous Materials and Waste).
+Potential geology and soils impacts are limited to elements of current and proposed activities that could affect onshore land forms or that could be affected by geologic hazards.
+Aircraft training activities are not expected to have substantial effects on geology and soils.
 Increased soil erosion also may indirectly impact water quality and aquatic ecosystems.
-Potential impacts to these resources are described in Chapter 4, Water Resources and Chapter 10, Terrestrial Biological Resources.
+Potential impacts to these resources are described in Chapter 4 Water Resources; Chapter 10 Terrestrial Biological Resources; and Chapter 11 Marine Biological Resources of this volume.